cmsaliba/coherent_point_drift_cuda/README.md

 7. The *cpd_cuda.lib* static library is output to *cpd_cuda/lib* and the corresponding header *cpd_cuda.h* is in *cpd_cuda/src*.
 The command-line executable and the MEX function are output to *cpd_cuda/bin*.

 ## Linux Build (Command Line)
-Tested on 64-bit Ubuntu 16.04 with version 5.4 of the GNU compilers.
+Tested on 64-bit Ubuntu 16.04 using CUDA 9.0 and 10.1 with version 5.4 of the GNU compilers.
+Other versions of Linux, CUDA, and compilers should also work as long as they are compatible with eachother.
+Newer versions of CUDA may require a newer version of CMake to find all of the libraries.

 1. Open a terminal and navigate to the root *coherent_point_drift_cuda* directory.
 ```